Joe Exotic: Early life

 Joe Exotic was born Joseph Allen Schreibvogel in Garden City, Kansas, on March 5, 1963, to parents Francis (1932–2021) and Shirley Schreibvogel (1934–2019).
-The Schreibvogels had four other children: Tamara, Pamela, Yarri, and Garold "G.W."
-Wayne.
+The Schreibvogels had four other children: Tamara, Pamela, Yarri, and Garold Wayne (known as "G. W.").

-The Schreibvogel family moved to Texas, where Exotic was enrolled at Pilot Point High School.
+The Schreibvogel family moved to Texas, where Joe was enrolled at Pilot Point High School.
 After graduating from high school, he joined the Eastvale police department and was promoted to chief of the small department in 1982.
 He was outed to his parents as being homosexual by his estranged older brother Yarri, and in response their father made Exotic shake his hand and promise not to come to his funeral.

 Exotic has said that he was badly injured in 1985 when he crashed his police cruiser into a bridge, although his claims about the wreck have changed over time: In 2019, he told Texas Monthly that the incident was a spontaneous suicide attempt, but he told The Dallas Morning News in 1997 that he was forced off the road by an unidentified vehicle during a drug investigation.
 A 2019 investigation by New York magazine, which included interviews of family members and local residents who knew him at the time, failed to find anyone who could recall such an event taking place, although he presented a photograph showing a wrecked car as evidence.